-Chinese state media has seized on a Swiss scientist critical of covid origins probe.
+Chinese state media has seized on a Swiss scientist critical of a covid origins probe.
 The one problem: He might not exist.

 He was wading into hot water: China has rejected new efforts to learn more about how the coronavirus spread to humans, for which the United States and WHO have pushed.
 Few Western scientists have taken up Beijing’s cause.

-It was the United States, not China, that was seeking to influence the investigation into the origins of the coronavirus, Wilson argued, citing sources at the WHO who he claimed had told him: “the U.S. is so obsessed with attacking China on the origin-tracing issue that it is reluctant to open its eyes to the data and findings.”
+It was the United States, not China, that was seeking to influence the investigation into the origins of the coronavirus, Wilson argued, citing sources at the WHO who he claimed had told him: “The U.S. is so obsessed with attacking China on the origin-tracing issue that it is reluctant to open its eyes to the data and findings.”

-The posts drew wide attentions from Chinese state media, which used it to vindicate China’s stance on the investigation.
+The posts drew wide attention from Chinese state media, which used it to vindicate China’s stance on the investigation.
 CGTN, China’s state broadcaster, wrote that the post indicated “intimidation” on the part of a WHO advisory group tracing the origins of the coronavirus.

 But on Tuesday, Swiss diplomats raised an inconvenient detail: Wilson Edwards does not actually appear to exist.
 Suggesting that the account was likely a source of “fake news,” the Swiss Embassy in Beijing asked Chinese media companies to take down their stories.
 CGTN and other outlets appear to have quietly complied.

-The dispute over the supposed Swiss biologist and his prominence in Chinese state media came amid continuing disputes about the origin of the coronavirus and a renewed push for WHO to investigate further.
+The dispute over the supposed Swiss biologist and his prominence in Chinese state media came amid continuing disputes about the origin of the coronavirus and a renewed push for the WHO to investigate further.
 Almost two years since the virus was first detected in Wuhan, China, before going on to kill millions around the world, the exact path it took remains unclear.

-Though similar epidemics have started when a virus found in animals made the leap to humans in what is known as zoonotic spread, scientists have no yet found an animal that appears to have directly infected humans.
+Though similar epidemics have started when a virus found in animals made the leap to humans in what is known as zoonotic spread, scientists have not yet found an animal that appears to have directly infected humans.
 Internationally, some have argued that the virus could have inadvertently infected humans during research on bat coronaviruses in a Wuhan lab.

 A joint WHO-China investigation into the origins published a report this year that concluded zoonotic spread was most likely and dismissed the idea of a lab leak as unlikely and not worthy of further investigation.
 The report faced immediate criticism from WHO Director General Tedros Adhanom Ghebreyesus.